Berlin: Health

-Since 2017, the digital television standard in Berlin and Germany is DVB-T2.
-This system transmits compressed digital audio, digital video and other data in an MPEG transport stream.

-Berlin has installed several hundred free public Wireless LAN sites across the capital since 2016.
-The wireless networks are concentrated mostly in central districts; 650 hotspots (325 indoor and 325 outdoor access points) are installed.

-The UMTS (3G) and LTE (4G) networks of the three major cellular operators Vodafone, Telekom Deutschland and O2 enable the use of mobile broadband applications citywide.

 Education and research

 The Humboldt University of Berlin, the world's first modern university, is affiliated with 57 Nobel Prize winners.

 As of 2014, Berlin had 878 schools, teaching 340,658 students in 13,727 classes and 56,787 trainees in businesses and elsewhere.
 The city has a 6-year primary education program.
 After completing primary school, students continue to the Sekundarschule (a comprehensive school) or Gymnasium (college preparatory school).
 Berlin has a special bilingual school program in the Europaschule, in which children are taught the curriculum in German and a foreign language, starting in primary school and continuing in high school.

 The Französisches Gymnasium Berlin, which was founded in 1689 to teach the children of Huguenot refugees, offers (German/French) instruction.
 The John F. Kennedy School, a bilingual German–American public school in Zehlendorf, is particularly popular with children of diplomats and the English-speaking expatriate community.
 82 Gymnasien teach Latin and 8 teach Classical Greek.